HinChou/Web-Scraper/README.md

 ----------

 * Can we use GPU for web scraping?
-* What is the best way to build an "exe"(application) file by Python?
+* What is the best way to build an "exe"(application) file using Python?
 (Tried "py2exe", "PyInstaller" and "cx-freeze".
 All have their own flaws if I imported many modules).

 ### Thoughts
 * DataFrame & Series objects have a nice feature about handling the missing data than list, array and dict.